Tyroneekhator/Real-estate-prediction/README.md

 ## To run the application

-# Download and open on Python
+- Download and open on Python
-note DO NOT TOUCH THE  JUYPTER NOTEBOOK FILE
+- NOTE:  DO NOT TOUCH THE  JUYPTER NOTEBOOK FILE
-Streamlit run app.py
+- Streamlit run app.py